 Buyers have 14 days from the completion of the property to make the Stamp Duty payment to HMRC.
 This is usually overseen by the solicitor.

 So there we have it!
-A lot of information to take in but all important stuff.
+A lot of information on Stamp Duty to take in but all important stuff.
 Of course, if any of this is confusing or raises any questions or concerns, we would always advise that you contact your solicitor who should be happen to explain everything you need to know.